DataDog/datadog-agent/README.md

 ## Documentation

-The general documentation of the project, including instructions for installation and development, is located under [the docs directory](docs) of the present repo.
+The general documentation of the project, including instructions for installation (Test Code Scanning Action) and development, is located under [the docs directory](docs) of the present repo.

 ## Getting started